 11. What is a local charter school?

-Elm City Montessori is a local charter school which means we have our charter approved by and receive funding through both the New Haven Board of Education and the State of Connecticut Board of Education.
+Elm City Montessori is a local charter school which means we have our charter approved by and receive funding through both the New Haven Board of Education and the Connecticut Department of Education.
 The majority of our students are New Haven residents, fulfilling our mission to increase school options to New Haven families.
 As a local charter, we have a highly collaborative relationship with the school district, but at the same time we have autonomy to implement an authentic Montessori curriculum.
 The Elm City Montessori School Board of Trustees is responsible for the governance of the school.

 12. Do you charge tuition at Elm City Montessori School?